Exupery/urltail/README.md

 URL Tail
 =============

-Equivalent of running [tail -f](https://en.wikipedia.org/wiki/Tail_(Unix)) but for a URL (presumably containing periodically updating text) instead of a local file.
+Equivalent of running [tail -f](https://en.wikipedia.org/wiki/Tail_(Unix)) but for a URL (presumably containing a file with periodically updating text) instead of a local file.

 Usage
 -----